-[] Teacher uses a small set of classroom rules (3-5), explaining rules and procedures to students, generating, modifying, and reviewing rules and procedures with students [] Rules are posted around the room. [] Placing student seats strategically to allow easy grouping and movement within the classroom, ensuring students have easy access to learning materials [] Teacher physically occupies all quadrants of the room l eacher physically occupies all quadrants of the room 1 Teacher recognizes potential sources of disruption and deals with them immediately.
-1 Teacher provides verbal and nonverbal cues that a rule or procedure has been followed.
-1 Teacher provides verbal and nonverbal signals when students' behavior is not appropriate.
-1 Teacher notifies the home for positive and negative behavior i.e. Using verbal and TIONSHIPS (Ele ments 38, 39, 40) are a constitutive to appropriate of the state of the sta Barrio Construente de Caracte de maio escalaba como proprieda de característico de c tioner, regale, petition may regardly to adoptive trades and consistence again nterests, displaying d nonverbal behavior objectivity and contro s that indicate affection n for students, Unders tanding students' bac kgrounds and INNOVATING (4) APPLYING (3) DEVELOPING (2) BEGINNING (1) NOT USING (0) NOT APPLICABL (0) ] Teacher greets s valued.
-ENCE - CHECKEI tudents at the classro packground to produce al gestures to signal a a climate of acceptal maintaining a calm ex ffection for and encounce and community.
-This principle of learning is not applicable in this employee's role within the district. nteracts with all stud Teacher uses stu Teacher monitors his or her own emot ions in the classroom, itions but doing so whil le showing respect for r students and naviga ting classroom nteracts with all stud] Teacher uses stu] Teacher monitors emonstrates asserti his or her own emot ions in the classroom, itions but doing so whil e showing respect for r students and naviga ting classroom
+TEACHER EVIDENCE - CHECKED OBSERVED INDICATORS [] Teacher uses a small set of classroom rules (3-5), explaining rules and procedures to students, generating, modifying, and reviewing rules and procedures with students [] Rules are posted around the room. [] Placing student seats strategically to allow easy grouping and movement within the classroom, ensuring students have easy access to learning materials [] Teacher physically occupies all quadrants of the room [] Teacher recognizes potential sources of disruption and deals with them immediately.
+Description of the contract of Teacher provides verbal and nonverbal signals when students' behavior is not appropriate.
+Teacher notifies the home for positive and negative behavior Comments:

-+ Comments:

--

-!
+Comments: in the state of th the dark of an extension of the section of the sect The second state of the second and the same of th i.e. Using verbal and ments 38, 39, 40) s that indicate affection n for students, Unders tanding students' bac kgrounds and INNOVATING (4) APPLYING (3) DEVELOPING (2) BEGINNING (1) NOT USING (0) NOT APPLICABLI (0) valued.
+The teacher provides adequate evidence (observational or otherwise) that he or she is addressing most of the following observational categories: xxvii.
+Verbal and Nonverbal Cues xxviii.
+Understanding xxix.
+Objectivity The teacher provides no evidence that he or she is addressing any of the observational categories listed at the developing level (2).
+This principle of learning is not applicable in this employee's role within the district.
+Teacher greets statements with all stud- Teacher uses student Teacher monitors udents at the classro ents in a friendly mar dents' interests and I his or her own emot om door, uses physic al gestures to signal a a climate of accepta nce and community. with conflict a facilità d'abbrenti e con que como paraveneze con reservante e CONTRACTOR OF THE PROPERTY OF The street of the property of the base to the second second section of the second sections and second e and a second state and an entire the second of the secon